 Let's consider a global common sub expression elimination optimization as our example.
 Careful analysis across blocks can determine whether an expression is alive on entry to a block.
 Such an expression is said to be available at thatpoint.
 Once the set of available expressions is known, commonsub-expressionscanbeeliminatedonaglobalbasis.
 Eachblock isanodeinthe flow graph of a program.
 The successor set (succ(x)) for a node x is the set of all nodes that x directly flows into.
 The predecessor set (pred(x)) for a node x is the set of all nodes that flow directly into x.
-An expression is defined at the point where it is assigned a value and killed when oneofitsoperandsissubsequently assigned an expression is a prior definition of that expression which is not subsequently killed.
+An expression is defined at the point where it is assigned a value and killed when oneofitsoperandsissubsequently assigned an evalue.
+An expression is a value and killed when subsequently killed.
 Lets define such useful functions in DF analysis in following lines.